Ir al contenido

 • 12.1 User requirements

-• In general, the main users of this statistic are institutional analysts on certain purposes of public expenditure, trends and comparisons between countries (ECOFIN and various Commission services, OECD, etc.). ).
+• In general, the main users of this statistic are institutional analysts on certain purposes of public expenditure, trends and comparison between countries (ECOFIN and various services of the Commission, OECD, etc. ).

 • 12.2 User satisfaction